Last Updated: February 2026 10 min read

 1. Sell and split the proceeds.

 The cleanest option.
 Both spouses agree to sell, divide the equity, and move on.
 This works best when neither can afford the house alone or when both want a fresh start.
-A cash sale can close in as little as 7 days, which speeds up the entire divorce settlement.
+A cash sale can close when title, payoff, access, and seller documents are ready, which speeds up the entire divorce settlement.

 2. One spouse buys out the other.

 The spouse keeping the house refinances the mortgage in their name only and pays the other their share of equity.
-This requires qualifying for a new mortgage independently—not always possible in today's rate environment.
+This requires qualifying for a new mortgage independently, which may not be possible if income, credit, debt, rates, or insurance costs no longer support the payment.

 3. Continue co-owning temporarily.